 The CAO or administrative designee is responsible for ensuring compliance with this policy.
 MSSD students should contact the director of academic programs with any questions about the application of this policy.
-Employees should contact the deputy Title IX coordinator at (202) 250-2960 (VP) or 202-651-5788 (voice) with any questions.
+Employees should contact the deputy Title IX coordinator via email at Clerc-Report@gallaudet.edu with any questions.
 Complaints of alleged violations of this policy can be filed using Clerc Center's grievance procedures, which can be found in this handbook (see Appendix 3).